Search This Blog

 Draw the pocket shape around this traced hand pattern.

 Add 1/4 inch seam allowance all around the pocket pattern.
-After adding the seam allowances, mark the top and lower edge of the pocket on the side seam of the skirt with small lines (notches).
+After adding the seam allowances, mark the top and lower edge of the pocket on the side seam of the skirt pattern template with small lines (notches).
 See the red lines in the image below.

 Trace the pocket pattern out.
 You will have to cut two pocket pieces from the main fabric for the right side and then flip and cut another two for the left side.